Featured image: Red lipstick has been associated with sexual arousal.

 Self-worth is an ingredient we yearn for in order to be fulfilled and content with ourselves.
 We could derive it from anything.
 Why appearance?
 Why would we choose to value something we’re victims of?

-The debate surrounding make-up, then, hinges considerably on the idea of free will.
+The debate surrounding make-up, then, hinges considerably on the idea of freedom.
 You wear it for yourself insofar as it’s to be accepted—but so what?
 Of what you believe to be your own accord, it helps you hide insecurities, building your confidence for coping with what you know to be a harsh world.

 It’s difficult to believe that society doesn’t bear negative consequences from asking its participants to strive to reach the unattainable.
 Stratospheric beauty standards and pure ideals are imposed on us all of the time—constant reminders of how we’re ‘supposed’ to look, showcases of what we should to do for our expectant onlookers (even strangers).